Uber and other taxi firms to pay London congestion charge

 “We need private hire vehicles and taxis to play their part and help us clean up our filthy air.”

+Uber [UBER.UL], which is London’s biggest private hire operator with roughly 45,000 drivers, said it was already taking steps to improve air quality.

+“We want all cars on the app to be fully electric in London in 2025, with the first 20,000 drivers upgrading to electric vehicles by the end of 2021,” said a spokeswoman.

-Uber [UBER.UL] and Addison Lee, the city’s biggest private hire operators, did not immediately respond to a request for comment from Reuters.
+Addison Lee did not immediately respond to a request for comment from Reuters.

 London’s famous black cabs will retain their exemption.